BlueSandsWeb/Computer-Architecture/ls8/README.md

 ## Step 0: IMPORTANT: inventory what is here!

-* Make a list of files here.
+[x] - Make a list of files here.
+    * cpu.py
+    * ls8.py
-* Write a short 3-10-word description of what each file does.
+[x] - Write a short 3-10-word description of what each file does.
+    * cpu.py - The cpu class alu function does simple addition and a trace function
+    * ls*.py - Loads and runs the cpu from cpu.py

-* Note what has been implemented, and what hasn't.
+[x] - Note what has been implemented, and what hasn't.
-* Read this whole file.
+[x] - Read this whole file.
-* Skim the spec.
+[x] - Skim the spec.

 ## Step 1: Add the constructor to `cpu.py`